kivy/kivy/doc/sources/guide/licensing.rst

 * `zlib <https://github.com/madler/zlib/blob/master/README>`_

-.. note:: Please add other libs that you *don't use directly* and are present after packaging with e.g. PyInstaller on Windows.
+.. note:: Please add the attributions for other libraries that you *don't use directly* but are present after packaging with e.g. PyInstaller on Windows.

 Linux
 -----